 IBRD offers local currency financing through (i) loan conversion options and (ii) free-standing local currency swaps into 25 liquid local currencies.

-- Local currency conversion option: The conversion option is included in the loan agreement to enable borrowers to convert current disbursements (Automatic Conversion of Loan Currencies or ACLC) and disbursed and outstanding loan balances (DOB) into local currency, all subject to market availability.
+- Local currency conversion option: The conversion option is included in the loan agreement to enable clients to convert current disbursements (Automatic Conversion of Loan Currencies or ACLC) and disbursed and outstanding loan balances (DOB) into local currency, all subject to market availability.
 IBRD may provide the conversion by hedging through swap market transactions or funding through local currency bond issuance.

-- Free-standing local currency swaps: The free-standing currency swap enables borrowers to convert disbursed and outstanding balances of existing IBRD loans into local currency without changing the terms of the underlying loan.
-It is subject to market availability, and borrowers wishing to transact free-standing swaps with the Bank need to enter into a Master Derivatives Agreement with the Bank.
+- Free-standing local currency swaps: The free-standing currency swap enables clients to convert disbursed and outstanding balances of existing IBRD loans into local currency without changing the terms of the underlying loan.
+It is subject to market availability, and clients wishing to transact free-standing swaps with the Bank need to enter into a Master Derivatives Agreement with the Bank.
 Free-standing swaps for local currencies are also available on liabilities contracted with Third Parties (non-IBRD) and assets.